ajithvcoder/emlo4-session-15-ajithvcoder/README.md

 Note: You can refer [class-work](./eks-dev-class-work) and develop the deployments stage by stage similar in session-15 class

 Refer: [class-work-readme](./eks-dev-class-work/README.md) for proper usage of classwork files

+Note: it took 5$ for doing class work debugging and development and 6$ for assignment debugging and development.

 Local installations (no need a new ec2 instance for doing below work)